Approved by NLP board March 8, 2011

 The News Literacy Project greatly values the support of foundations, corporations and individuals as funders, sponsors, advertisers and partners.
 This support is essential to NLP’s ability to give students the critical-thinking skills needed to consume and create credible information in a digital world and to elevate the project’s mission nationally.

 The following gift acceptance policy summarizes under what circumstances donations and gifts are acceptable at NLP.
-At the same time, NLP will rely on the judgment of its president and CEO to ensure that financial support does not compromise the project’s independence, credibility or mission.
+At the same time, NLP will rely on the judgment of its founder and CEO to ensure that financial support does not compromise the project’s independence, credibility or mission.
 NLP reserves the right to place conditions on accepting a donation or, if it deems it necessary, to decline a gift.

 This includes donations, such as those made by foundations, corporations or individuals, and the contribution of equipment, services or in-kind gifts to NLP and its staff members.

 NLP will not turn over control of its curriculum or the content of an event to a sponsor or partner.
-The president will collaborate with sponsors and partners to ensure that all content choices, featured speakers and curriculum development reflect our core values.
+The CEO will collaborate with sponsors and partners to ensure that all content choices, featured speakers and curriculum development reflect our core values.